-The relevant healthcare professionals will lead on identifying the type and level of training required and will agree this with Sara McLaren (SENDCo) or Marie Crowe (Acting SENDCo) in Mrs McLaren's absence.
+The relevant healthcare professionals will lead on identifying the type and level of training required and will agree this with the school SENDCo.
 Training will be kept up to date.

 Training will:

-- > Be sufficient to ensure that staff are competent and have confidence in their ability to support the pupils - > Fulfil the requirements in the IHPs - Help staff to have an understanding of the specific medical conditions they are being asked to deal with, their implications and preventative measures
+- Be sufficient to ensure that staff are competent and have confidence in their ability to support the pupils - Fulfil the requirements in the IHPs - Help staff to have an understanding of the specific medical conditions they are being asked to deal with, their implications and preventative measures